 Language Schools & Programs

 The Georgetown Office of Global Services runs a FREE language exchange program open to spouses of current international students and scholars.
-Register to find a language partner and attend our bi-weekly conversation groups!
+Register to find a language partner!

 Local Language Schools